 Items like Torches are crucial to the game since they determine the effects of the Light Meter, a system by which both Heroes and enemies in dungeons gain radical buffs and debuffs depending on how much light is available.

 So always pay attention to how many Torches you have.
 You don’t want to run out of them in the middle of a battle.
-We made similar Tips Guide on RimWorld, so make sure to check it out as well.
+With that, the Darkest Dungeon Tips guide comes to an end.
+We made a similar Tips Guide on RimWorld, so make sure to check it out as well.